llm-bible/llm-bible.github.io/_publications/bansal2022rethinking.markdown

 bibkey: bansal2022rethinking
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2212.09095"}
-tags: ['Arxiv', 'Model Architecture', 'Reinforcement Learning', 'In-Context Learning', 'Interpretability and Explainability', 'Prompting', 'Attention Mechanism']
+tags: ['Interpretability and Explainability', 'Model Architecture', 'Reinforcement Learning', 'Attention Mechanism', 'Prompting', 'In-Context Learning', 'Arxiv']
 ---
 Language models have been shown to perform better with an increase in scale on a wide variety of tasks via the in-context learning paradigm.
 In this paper,